St. Hilary’s Day Care Centre PROGRAM STATEMENT

 St. Hilary’s Day Care pays close attention to anaphylaxis and allergies and we have in place a strategy to reduce the risk of exposure to anaphylactic agents.
 We do not permit any outside food coming in unless it is in the Infant Room.
 The Day Care purchases and orders all foods being served to the children.
 We also provide substitutes for food allergies and or restrictions.
 Ours is a nut free environment and we do not allow nuts or peanuts on the premises.

-The Centre provides a nutritious mid-day meal, morning and afternoon snack.
+The Centre provides a nutritious mid-day meal, morning and two afternoon snacks.
 Our Menu is based on Canada’s Food Guide and all the food is prepared on site, with fresh ingredients by our full time cook.

 We provide food, homo milk, and water for infants who eat table food, and are able to drink from a cup.
 Those infants drinking out of a bottle or eating jarred food have meals provided by their parents in clearly marked containers/bottles with their child’s name and contents.
 Homogenized milk is served to infants and toddlers and 2% milk for preschoolers.